jhuber6/doomgeneric/README.md

 * An AMDGPU with ROCm support
 * SDL2 libraries
 * A ROCm or ROCR-Runtime installation
-* An LLVM build off of the main branch
+* An LLVM build off of the main branch (LLVM20 as of writing)

 # why